techidaily/site-win11/source/_posts/methods-for-mending-deskanywhere-on-windows-11.md

  If the AnyDesk app is not working, then your first port of call must be restarting your computer.
 Third-party programs rely on many system services to run correctly.
 Oftentimes, apps cannot access all these important services needed to open the app.

  Restarting your computer will free up system resources and restart all the services.
-Save up your work in any open applications and then[restart your computer](https://www.makeuseof.com/windows-restart-methods/) .
+Save up your work in any open applications and then [restart your computer](https://www.makeuseof.com/windows-restart-methods/) .

  After the restart, open the AnyDesk app and check if the problem continues.